phamhaanedu/englishtest/_posts/2025-11-8-Part-I-SummaryAndOpinion.md

 Online friends can offer a level of emotional support that is just as strong as friends in real life.
 Both can be just as understanding, caring, and loving towards you.
 Although a virtual friend cannot be touched, they can still talk and listen to you just as much as a real-life friend.
 Both can bring you happiness and make you feel better when you are down.

 ---
+In home countries teenagers have jobs while they are still students.
+Some teenagers work after school.
+Other teenagers work on the weekend.
+Other work during school breaks.
+Schools teach students a lot, but having a job can help students in ways that schools cannot.
+All teenagers should work while they are in school.

+Teenagers who have jobs as students can learn about different job fields.
+If a student wants to become a doctor, he or she can learn what it is like to work in a hospital.
+A student who likes children can help at a school.
+Students will get very useful experiences.
+Such experiences make it easier for students to decide what kind of job they should look for when they graduate.
+In some cases, teenagers may learn that certain jobs are not right for them.
+Finding out what work they do or not do like is an important lesson, too.
+It is important for teenagers to learn about a variety of jobs.

+Students who work also learn how to manage their own money.
+Many teenagers depend on their parents for everything.
+If parents give teenagers money, then teenagers will get used to receiving money easily.
+By working hard for their own money, teenagers learn its value.
+They also learn how to make the most of their money when choosing what to buy.
+Understanding how to manage money is a useful skill for teenagers to learn.

+A job may take time away from student' studies, but it will also teach them a lot about different job fields and managing money.
+A part-time job provides students with experiences and skills that cannot be taught in school